 Best yet, the program comes with a built-in learning curve so that both marketers and consumers can try the new approach on for size before fully committing.

 3 key market segmentation terms to keep in mind (and how to use them)

 If you like to get technical or prefer to take a deeper dive into relevant marketing speak, Jen Anderson, vice president of marketing for Overhaul, a software-based supply chain integrity solution, shared three key terms to keep in mind for success in market segmentation:

 1. TAM: Total Addressable Market

 Anderson describes this as “The universe of everyone who could potentially buy your product.”
 Many savvy marketers will analyze their approach to come up with primary, secondary, or tertiary markets (or beyond).
-While overall messaging could potentially stay the same the same, some key points vary depending on everything from location to finances, to age group.
+While overall messaging could potentially stay the same, some key points vary depending on everything from location to finances to age group.